perachu/Python-data-analysis-business-insights/README.md

 # Python-explore-business-insights
-Using Pandas to analyze data and explore insights of business
+## Using pandas and numpy to analyze data for exploring business insights